camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-sheets.md

 To create a worksheet, take the following steps:

 1. Set the required credentials in the **Authentication** section.
-See the [relevant appendix entry](#how-can-i-authenticate-my-connector) to find out more.
+Refer to the [relevant appendix entry](#how-can-i-authenticate-my-connector) to find out more.
 2. In the **Select operation** section, select **Create worksheet**.
 3. In the **Operation details** section, set the field **Spreadsheet ID** to the desired spreadsheet, in which a new worksheet will be created.
 4. In the **Operation details** section, set the field **Worksheet name** to the desired worksheet name.
 5. _(optional)_ In the **Operation details** section, set the field **Worksheet index** to the desired index, in which a new worksheet will be created.
-See the [relevant appendix entry](#what-is-a-worksheet-index) to find out more.
+Refer to the [relevant appendix entry](#what-is-a-worksheet-index) to find out more.

 #### Operation response